shpml/fundamentals/08_chapter/12_assessment.md

 cardOne == cardTwo
 ```

 6) Now try to compare a king variable with a queen variable.
-For example, if cardOne is a queen and cardFour is a king below, what does this evaluate to
+For example, if cardOne is a queen and cardFour is a king, what does this evaluate to?
-And the ?

 ```js
 cardOne == cardFour